This post was first published on May 11 2014 and I updated it today, January 20 2015

-CASL will bring the current laws closer to US standards and define what constitutes SPAM
+CASL brought the current laws closer to US standards and define what constitutes SPAM

 One of the biggest changes is the inclusion of all electronic messages and not only email.
-It introduces the term “commercial electronic message’ CEM
+It introduced the term “commercial electronic message’ CEM

 In my words this means that any message that sent with the intent to sell something (including those by nonprofits and charities) fall under the new law.

 As of July 1st all Social Media Marketing messages will have to conform to CASL even if they originate outside of Canada

 CASL applies to most forms of electronic messaging, including email, SMS text messages, and certain forms of messages sent via social networking.
 Voice and fax messages are excluded, as they are covered by the Unsolicited Telecommunications Rules.
 The law applies broadly to any CEM that is sent from or accessed by a computer system located in Canada.

 The second term we have to look at is “consent”

 “CASL creates a permission-based regime, meaning that, subject to specific exclusions, consent is required before sending a CEM.
 Consent can either be express or implied.